luandogo/Flutter/README.md

 * products_app - Mobile app to learn how to use Firebase where there is an authentication and it is possible upload "products" and edit them.
 * notifications - Mobile app where Firebase is used to display data on different devices through a unique token through notifications.
 * news_app - Mobile app to learn about rest an API using provider as a state management.
+* intermediate_designs - Mobile app to know how to implement more advanced designs that look interesting.

 ## Built With